kubascodes/Year-in-a-backpack/_posts/2017-09-04-50-days-of-sleeping-under-the-stars.md

 {% include image.html image-name="6461908309875051474.jpg" %}

 Snacks are also important to refuel, but I settled down to some Cliff Bars (about $1 each and they provide good energy/weight ratio), beef jerky (available at any gas station in US/CA) and sweets (skittles, chocolate, biscuits, other candy) and the occasional 50¢ pumpkin/apple pie from Walmart.
 This snacks part can really eat in your budget, so it's important to shop wise.
-In the end, I settled on snacking Cliff Bars, peanut butter on rye bread and dried fruit (like sultanas or dates) for their best energy value for money.
+In the end, I settled on Cliff Bars, peanut butter on rye bread and dried fruit (like sultanas or dates) for their best energy value + quality for money.

 {% include image.html image-name="6461908312149863346.jpg" %}